-Comprehensive loss includes net loss and certain changes in stockholders' (deficit) equity that are excluded from net loss.
-The Company's comprehensive loss was equal to net loss for the year ended December 31, 2018.
-For the year ended December 31, 2019, as a result of the Company's investments in available-for-sale securities, the Company's comprehensive loss includes unrealized gains on those available-for-sale securities.
+Comprehensive loss includes net loss and certain changes in stockholders' equity (deficit) that are excluded from net loss.
+For the years ended December 31, 2020 and 2019, as a result of the Company's investments in available-for-sale securities, the Company's comprehensive loss includes unrealized gains and losses on those available-for-sale securities.